-Learn about the sharding methods supported by Oracle Sharding, how to choose a method, and how to use subpartitioning.
+Learn about the methods supported by Oracle Globally Distributed Database to distribute sharded table data (also called the sharding method), how to choose a data distribution method, and how to use subpartitioning.

-System-Managed Sharding
+System-Managed Data Distribution

-System-managed sharding is a sharding method which does not require the user to specify mapping of data to shards.
+System-managed data distribution is a method which does not require the user to specify mapping of data to shards.
 Data is automatically distributed across shards using partitioning by consistent hash.
 The partitioning algorithm evenly and randomly distributes data across shards.

-The distribution used in system-managed sharding is intended to eliminate hot spots and provide uniform performance across shards.
-Oracle Sharding automatically maintains the balanced distribution of chunks when shards are added to or removed from a sharded database.
+System-managed data distribution is intended to eliminate hot spots and provide uniform performance across shards.
+Oracle Globally Distributed Database automatically maintains the balanced distribution of chunks when shards are added to or removed from a distributed database.